UBC-InfoVis/time-elide/README.md

 ### A tool for visualizing non-contiguous time series slices

-TimeElide is a visual analysis tool developed by the UBC InfoViz Group for visualizing non-contiguous time series slices (i.e. time intervals that contain a sequence of time-value pairs but are not adjacent to each other).
+TimeElide is a visual analysis tool developed by the UBC InfoVis Group for visualizing non-contiguous time series slices (i.e. time intervals that contain a sequence of time-value pairs but are not adjacent to each other).
 It is domain-agnostic and supports CSV upload, but also includes six sample datasets as part of its demo.
 Underpinning the tool is a visual encoding design space that includes a new sparkbox technique for visualizing fine and coarse grained temporal structures.
 For more information, you can read our paper (here).

 ## Demo